Logic family: Emitter-coupled logic (ECL)

+1961 IBM invented ECL (also knon as current-mode logic (CML)) as current steering logic for use in the transistorized IBM 7030 Stretch computer, where it was implemented using discrete components.
+In 1962 Motorolla introduced their first line of ECL integrated circuit devices referred to as MECL 10000.
+MECL required negative power supply.
+A subsequent development of ECL using positive-supply includes later PECL and LVPECL.

 ECL uses an overdriven bipolar junction transistor (BJT) differential amplifier with single-ended input and limited emitter current.

-The ECL family, ECL is also known as current-mode logic (CML), was invented by IBM as current steering logic for use in the transistorized IBM 7030 Stretch computer, where it was implemented using discrete components.

-The first ECL logic family to be available in integrated circuits was introduced by Motorola as MECL in 1962.

 Transistor–transistor logic (TTL)

-In TTL logic, bipolar junction transistors perform the logic and amplifying functions.
+In TTL logic, bipolar junction transistors (BJTs) perform the logic and amplifying functions.

 The first transistor–transistor logic family of integrated circuits was introduced by Sylvania as Sylvania Universal High–Level Logic (SUHL) in 1963.
 Texas Instruments introduced the 7400 series TTL family in 1964.
 Transistor–transistor logic uses bipolar transistors to form its integrated circuits.
 TTL has changed significantly over the years, with newer versions replacing the older types.

 Since the transistors of a standard TTL gate are saturated switches, minority carrier storage time in each junction limits the switching speed of the device.
 Variations on the basic TTL design are intended to reduce these effects and improve speed, power consumption, or both.